superbeppe98/cisco-cybersecurity/2_Attacks,_Concepts_and_Techniques.md

 ## 2.1.3 What Do You Think?

-- Match each of the descriptions to the correct malware type by selecting an answer from each dropdown, then Submit
+- Match each of the descriptions to the correct malware type by selecting an answer from each dropdown

 ## 2.2.1 Social Engineering